 Include employee benefits, malpractice, P&C, workers comp, and all other lines.

-Your personalized Practice Economics Report shows exactly where your premium dollars go, and what happens when they stay.
+Your personalized Practice Economics Report shows exactly where your premium dollars go, and what changes when they stay.